enkore/i3pystatus/docs/configuration.rst

     provides additional formatting options for drawing rainbows and other fancy stuff.

-Here is an example with the :py:class:`.Network` module.
+Here is an example with the :py:mod:`.network` module.
 Pango markup is used to keep the ESSID green at all times while the recieved/sent part is changing color depending on the amount of traffic.